khusmann/benlink/README.md

 - Vero VR-N7500 (untested)
 - BTech GMRS-Pro (untested)

-If you know of other radios that use the same Benshi BLE protocol, please [open an issue](https://github.com/khusmann/benlink/issues) to let me know!
+If you know of other radios that use the same Benshi BLE / RFCOMM protocol, please [open an issue](https://github.com/khusmann/benlink/issues) to let me know!

 ## Installation